 Regular Maintenance Tasks

-Maintenance of a pellet stove should not be a time consuming process.
+Maintenance of a stove should not be a time consuming process.
 In fact it should really only take around 15 minutes once every 1-2 weeks.

 - Clear the ash drawer.

 - Inspect the combustion chamber to see if clinkers are being formed.
 Clinkers are hardened melted ash.
 They affect the efficiency of the stove and if allowed to build up will impede the air flow.
 Should you find any clinkers remove them with an ash tool or rake designed for this purpose.

 - Clean the glass in accordance with the manufacturers’ instructions.

 - Examine the combustion chamber for the build up of soot.
 If there is soot present then clean it off with a wire brush.

 - Check the flame in the combustion chamber to see if it is burning bright yellow or white.
 If not then you should call a stove professional to service your heater.